 Goddess Chamunda then appeared out of the third eye of Chandi.
 Chamunda is a fearsome form of Chandi and is one of the seven Matrikas.
 Goddess Chamunda killed asuras Chanda and Munda, who were in the service of Shumbha.
 Goddess Chandi then transformed into Kalratri, the seventh form of nine avatars of Parvati, to kill Raktabija, an asura who fought alongside Shumbha and Nishumbha.
 Kaushiki later killed Shumbha and Nishumbha.
 After that, she merged with Kali to transform back to Mahagauri.

 Another story is presented in different forms in different texts.
 Goddess Parvati performed a hard penance to get Lord Shiva as her husband.
-During this, she got covered with dirt and dust, which turned her skin to a darker complexion.
+During this, she got covered with dirt and dust, which turned her skin into a darker complexion.
 Lord Shiva was pleased by her devotion and promised to marry her.
 To clean her body off the accumulated dirt, Lord Shiva let the Holy waters of Ganga emanating from his matted hair flow and clean Parvati’s body.
 The sacred and holy waters of Ganga cleaned all her dirt, and she turned out to be fair and glorious.
 She was then known as Mahagauri, which means extremely fair.

 Mahagauri is worshipped on the eighth day of Navaratri, which falls on the Maha Ashtami Tithi (the eighth day of the waxing phase of the moon in September- October).
 Mahagauri is the ruler of Rahu.
 Rahu is a mathematical node in space.
 It is the point of intersection of the ascending node of lunar orbit with the ecliptic plane of Earth’s orbit.
-It can also be known as the point where the Earth’s equator cuts the moon orbital plane.
+It can also be known as the point where the Earth’s equator cuts the moon’s orbital plane.
 It represents the ascension of the moon in its processional orbit around the Earth.
 Worshipping Goddess Mahagauri helps in pacifying the ill effects of this phase.

 Mantras and Worship